shaunlebron/jumping-from-html-to-clojurescript/README.md

 The only difference is that we didn't have to invent the `if` list syntax.
 It was actually here all along in the language, with brevity and all.

-#### Clojure
+#### ClojureScript

-This language is called Clojure.
+This language is called Clojure, and its JavaScript target is called ClojureScript.
 Its syntax is a marriage of Lisp and JSON (sort of).
 All paren lists are interpreted as code, with the first argument being the function name, and the rest as arguments.
 Let's complete our example with a `for` loop (simplified):

 ```clojure
 ["div"